Brandonob/Tinni/README.md

 * Create or log-in to their own personalized account with email, facebook or gmail accounts
 * Search for multiple locations and establishments by topic/name (ex. burgers, park, Mcdonalds, etc.), within a 25 mile radius of location input
 * View your search results on an interactive map
-* Craft an intinerary and share it with others by email
+* Craft an itinerary and share it with others by email
 * Organize your itineraries from your personalized user profile

 ![Image of Tinni](https://i.ibb.co/jz7zztW/Screen-Shot-2020-09-28-at-6-24-09-PM.png)